googleads/googleads-mobile-unity/README.md

 ## Release Process

-On each new release of Google Mobile Ads Unity Plugin version, AppHarbr creating new branch on this repository.
+On each new release of the Google Mobile Ads Unity Plugin version, AppHarbr creates a new branch on this repository.
-Then AppHarbr is integrating the Ad quality, then having internal testing, committing the changes and releasing a newer version with the same version number of Google Mobile Ads Unity Plugin.
+Then AppHarbr integrates the Ad quality, has internal testing, commits the changes and releases a newer version with the same version number of Google Mobile Ads Unity Plugin.

 ## Usage

-The Publisher need to download this AppHarbr Wrapper Google Mobile Ads Unity Plugin and import it into his project instead of using the official Google Mobile Ads Unity Plugin.
+The Publisher needs to download this AppHarbr Wrapper Google Mobile Ads Unity Plugin and import it into his project after importing the official Google Mobile Ads Unity Plugin.
-In addition the publisher need to download the AppHarbr SDK Unity Plugin and import it into his project.
+In addition, the publisher needs to download the AppHarbr SDK Unity Plugin from AppHarbr Dashboard and import it into his project:

-- Download from the releases the AppHarbr Wrapper Google Mobile Ads Unity Plugin unitypackage.
-- Go to Unity IDE -> Assets -> Import Package -> Custom Package...
+- Download from Publisher UI the AppHarbr SDK Unity Plugin and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Choose the downloaded AppHarbr Wrapper Google Mobile Ads Unity Plugin unitypackage and import.
+- Download the [Google Mobile Ads Unity Plugin from the official releases](//github.com/googleads/googleads-mobile-unity/releases) repository and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Download from Publihser UI the AppHarbr SDK Unity Plugin.
-- Go to Unity IDE -> Assets -> Import Package -> Custom Package...
+- Download from the releases the [AppHarbr Wrapper Google Mobile Ads unitypackage](//github.com/appharbr/appharbr-wrapper-googleads-mobile-unity/releases) and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Choose the downloaded AppHarbr SDK Unity Plugin unitypackage and import.

 ## Download